In France, surrealism was alive and well at Dali Paris.

 We can only agree with Monsieur Dalí's audacity: his works, striking and supernatural, seem to have escaped straight from his unbridled imagination.

-Nestled in the heart of Montmartre, the legendary district of artistic creation, Dali Paris houses the largest private collection of Salvador Dalí works in France.
-For over 30 years, this unique venue has showcased the personal collection of Beniamino Levi, a gallery owner and passionate collector, close friend of the Catalan master and publisher of his works.
+Nestled in the heart of Montmartre, the iconic cradle of artistic creation, Dali Paris houses the largest private collection of Salvador Dalí’s works in France.
+For more than 30 years, this unique venue has shown the personal collection of Beniamino Levi, a passionate gallerist and collector who was close to the Catalan master and an editor of his works.

-Over 300 works are on display, acquired from Dalí himself and from major international collectors.
+More than 300 pieces are on display, acquired either directly from Dalí himself or from major international collectors.

-Visitors will discover the favorites of an Italian collector who fell under the spell of this extraordinary artist.
-In an intimate setting, the museum makes accessible to all an exceptional selection of works representative of the Dalinian universe: oils on canvas, drawings, watercolors, engravings, as well as multiple-edition sculptures.
+Visitors discover the highlights of an Italian collector who fell under the spell of this extraordinary artist.
+In an intimate setting, the museum opens up to everyone an exceptional selection of works that epitomize the Dalinian universe: drawings, watercolors, engravings, and also sculptures and design objects.

 These creations bring to life the dazzling ideas of an insatiable explorer, fascinated by atomic science, antiquity, the Renaissance, alchemy and religion.

-The tour continues in the Gallery, a space dedicated to a complementary approach to the master's work.
-Here you'll discover the Dalí Sculpture Collection©, comprising 29 emblematic sculptures in limited editions, numbered and accompanied by certificates of authenticity and foundry certificates.
+The tour continues into the Gallery, a space dedicated to a complementary perspective on the master’s body of work.
+There you’ll encounter, in particular, the Dalí Sculpture Collection©, a set of 29 iconic sculptures in limited editions, each numbered and accompanied by certificates of authenticity and casting details.

 Dates and Opening Time